BTCElectrician/ohmni-oracle-v3/README.md

 *   **`services/normalizers.py`**: Standardizes the structure and field names of the extracted JSON data for specific schedule types.
 *   **`services/storage_service.py`**: Manages asynchronous saving of output files (JSON, text).
 *   **`templates/prompt_registry.py`**: A central registry for AI prompts.
 Currently configured to route all requests to a single, comprehensive "GENERAL" prompt regardless of drawing type.
-*   **`templates/prompt_templates.py`**: Main interface for accessing prompt templates.
+*   **`templates/prompt_templates.py`**: Main interface for accessing prompts.
 Imports discipline-specific prompt modules to register them with the registry.
 *   **`templates/room_templates.py`**: Logic for generating structured room data JSON files from architectural drawing outputs.
 *   **`utils/performance_utils.py`**: A robust module for tracking, reporting, and saving performance metrics of various operations.
 *   **`utils/ai_cache.py`**: Implements caching for AI API responses to reduce costs and improve speed on repeated inputs.